-Flash from Macromedia is their web motion graphics tool, and it allows developers to create animations, interactive graphics and user interface elements such as menus.
-While this might seem slightly at odds with the other fully fledged scripting and programming languages discussed here, Flash actually provides its own scripting language ActionScript as well, and as a result is fast becoming the standard way for providing client-side dynamic content.
+Flash from Macromedia is a web motion graphics tool, enabling developers to create animations, interactive graphics, and user interface elements such as menus.
+While this might seem slightly at odds with the other fully fledged scripting and programming languages discussed here, Flash actually provides its own scripting language, ActionScript, and as a result is fast becoming the standard way of providing client-side dynamic content.
 It is also fully interoperable with many server-side technologies.

-A plug-in enabling you to use and view Flash web pages comes as standard with most modern versions of Internet Explorer and Netscape Navigator, but can be downloaded from the http://www.macromedia.com if not present.
-The Flash tool which must be used to create Flash animations (.swf files) though must be purchased from Macromedia, although a 30 day demo version is available for free.
+A plug-in enabling you to use and view Flash web pages comes as standard with most modern versions of Internet Explorer and Netscape Navigator, but can be downloaded from the www.macromedia.com if not present.
+The Flash tool that must be used to create Flash animations (.swf files) must be purchased from Macromedia, although a 30 day demo version is available for free.

-Such is the power and versatility of Flash, it has become a popular catch-all for developers who wish to include graphics or sound.
+Such is the power and versatility of Flash that it has become a popular catch-all for developers who wish to include graphics or sound.
 The Actionscript language it uses resembles JavaScript in many ways, which is an added advantage for developers already familiar with JavaScript.
 Flash files are added to HTML pages using the Flash tool.
-In reality the tool auto-generates an <object> or <embed> tag which the browser recognizes and deals with appropriately.
+In reality the tool auto-generates an <object> or <embed> tag, which the browser recognizes and deals with appropriately.

-Server-Side Technologies For Providing Dynamic Content
+Server-Side Technologies for Providing Dynamic Content

-Each of these technologies relies on a modular attachment added onto the web server rather than the browser.
-Consequently only HTML, and any client-side script, is sent back to the browser by the web server.
+The server-side technologies rely on modular attachments added onto the web server rather than the browser.
+Consequently, only HTML, and any client-side script, is sent back to the browser by the web server.
 In other words, none of the server-side code is sent back.
 Server-side technologies have a more consistent look and feel than client-side ones, and it doesn't take that much extra learning to move between some of the server-side technologies (excepting CGI).